Real (Belinda Carlisle album): Reception

+Commercial performance

 Real debuted on the UK Albums Chart at number nine on October 18, 1993, becoming Carlisle's fifth consecutive top-10 album there.
 The following week, it dropped down 11 places to number 20 and spent five weeks in the top 75.
 In Sweden, the album became her fifth top-30 album, peaking at number 23, spending only two weeks in the top 50.
 Australia was the last place the album charted, where it charted at number 61 and spent four weeks in the top 100.

 Released in September 1993, the single "Big Scary Animal" reached number 12 on the UK Singles Chart, becoming Carlisle's seventh top-20 single, and a top 60 hit in Australia.
 This is also the most successful song co-written by Belinda Carlisle.
 "Lay Down Your Arms" was released as the second single in November 1993 and failed to gain much success, peaking at number 27 in the UK.